Menu

 In total, 5 out of 29 new printed heads are single-sided.
 Within the new heads there's a great variety of facial expressions; some with lipstick, others with glasses, winking, laughing, eyes closed and so on.
 In terms of inclusivity, a medium nougat head has vitiligo, a new face with a port-wine stain in light nougat and a couple of smiles showing midline diastema (aka a gap in between front teeth).

 One new head caught my attention as it seems to show a minifigure with a lip scar in the typical position of a cleft lip repair; Head with cleft lip in nougat (6461499).
 LEGO have certainly made efforts to have a range of prints to be more inclusive with birthmarks, vitiligo, cochlear implants and glasses for example.
-As cleft lip is one of the most common facial birth defects, I'm sure this new print will be appreciated by many.
+As cleft lip is one of the most common facial congenital differences, I'm sure this new print will be appreciated by many.

 These 22 heads are not new, but are still rare as most have only appeared once or twice before.
 You may recognise a few from set such as 40634 Icons of Play, 21337 Table Football, 10291 Queer Eye: The Fab 5 Loft or 21339 BTS Dynamite, plus a few more in Disney sets.

-New Prints
+New prints

 There are three new printed elements in the set.
 The 2x2 round tile is a particularly nice print capturing the overall look of the set in a small stylised image: